Shresth-Deorari/Shresth-Deorari/README.md

 ## 🚀 What I Do
 - 💻 **Software Development:** Experienced in C++, Python, Core Java, Kotlin, and more.
-- 🧩 **Problem Solving:** Enthusiastic about coding challenges and algorithms.
+- 🧩 **Problem Solving:** Enthusiastic about coding challenges, algorithms and developing/improving software.
 - 📚 **Learning & Teaching:** Always learning new technologies and sharing knowledge.
 Currently pursuing Meta's Android Development professional certification course.
 - 🎓 Pursuing **Mathematics and Computing** from IIT Patna.

 ## 📈 GitHub Stats
 🔭 I’m currently working on:
 - **Developing LaundryLink:** A washing machine booking system using Kotlin, Jetpack Compose, Android Studio, Ktor, Material3, and Firebase.
-- **Learning Android Development** in Kotlin & JavaScript from Meta's Professional Android Development Course.
+- **Learning Web Development** in Javascript from Meta's Professional Android Development Course.

 👯 I’m looking to collaborate on:
-- Open-source projects that involve C++, Kotlin, or Android development challenges.
+- Open-source projects that involve C++, Kotlin, HTML, CSS, JavaScript or Android development challenges.

 ## 📬 Get In Touch
 - 💬 Ask me about: C++, Kotlin, Algorithms, or anything coding-related!